ErenYeager45/vercel-bookmyshow/README.md

 ## Table of Contents

-*Features*
+* Features
-*Prerequisites
+* Prerequisites
-*Installation
+* Installation
-*Configuration
+* Configuration
-*Usage
+* Usage
-*Folder Structure
+* Folder Structure
-*Dependencies
+* Dependencies
-*Contributing
+* Contributing

 ### Features

-*Select your movie*.
+* Select your movie.
-*Book time & seat for movie.
+* Book time & seat for movie.
-*Integration with MongoDB for data storage.
+* Integration with MongoDB for data storage.
-*Responsive design using Bootstrap for frontend.
+* Responsive design using Bootstrap for frontend.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

-*Node.js and npm installed.
+* Node.js and npm installed.
-*MongoDB database setup.
+* MongoDB database setup.

 ### Installation